 Seeds are eventually dispersed as a package inside of which is an embryo and stored food.
 The outside of the package (the seed coat) develops from sporophyte tissues of the parent plant that are called integuments, one or several layers of sporophyte tissue that form the outer layers of the ovule.
 Part of the transformation of an ovule into a seed is the transformation of the integuments (or part of the integuments) into a seed coat.
 The seed coat develops through a process of cell division and differentiation to form what is usually a rigid outside coating of the seed.
 These cells usually have thick secondary cell walls.

-Thus, a seed is a package containing an embryo and stored food.
+Thus, a seed is an embryo and stored food enclosed in a seed coat.
 The development of a seed, also known as the ripening of an ovule, involves three distinct developmental processes:

 - The development of a zygote into an embryo.
 The zygote is the new sporophyte generation.
 It divides to produce new cells and these grow and develop to produce an embryo with both a root and shoot apical meristem and one to several leaves, called cotyledons, or seed leaves.